-- 105. Consultations are a key part of preparing the socio-economic baseline for RAPs and ARAPs.
-Stakeholder engagement should be wide-ranging, with the aim of ascertaining PAPs' views and preferences.
-Based on the outcome of these consultations design changes, if required, and mitigation measures will be incorporated.
-Consultations will include women and their concerns and reactions to the project will be addressed through appropriate mitigation plan. - 106.
-The PAPswill be determined according to an appropriate qishloq development plan/socio-economic and census baseline Data.
+- 110. The PAPs, thus, will be determined according to an appropriate socio-economic and census baseline Data.
 This is the source of information to identify the persons who will be displaced by the individual subproject, to determine who will be eligible for compensation and assistance, and to discourage inflow of people who are ineligible for these benefits.
-Based on the census, the following decisions can be made: - 1) for providing initial information on the scale of resettlement to be undertaken; - 2) for an indication of further socioeconomic research needed to quantify losses to be compensated and, if required, to design appropriate development interventions; - 3) for establishing indicators that can/be measured at a later date during monitoring and evaluation. - 107.
+Based on the census, the following decisions can be made: - 1) for providing initial information on the scale of resettlement to be undertaken; - 2) for an indication of further socioeconomic research needed to quantify losses to be compensated and, if required, to design appropriate development interventions; - 3) for establishing indicators that can/be measured at a later date during monitoring and evaluation. - 111.
 This baseline data for subproject RAPs will include a number of persons; number, type, and area of the houses to be affected; number, category, and area of residential plots and agricultural land to be affected; and productive assets to be affected as a percentage of total productive assets.
 A Resettlement Consultant or Company based on the data from Land Resources and State Cadaster Department will decide based on a review of this data the scope of the RAP.

-Preparation of a Subproject RAP/ARAP
+d.
+Preparation of a Subproject RAP/aRAP